tuefekci/blkhole/README.md

 - bandwidth=3072 # Max bandwidth in B/s
 - chunkSize=3200 # Chunk size in B (faster connection should have bigger chunk size slower smaller this is specific to your network mostly)

-### Standalone PHP > 7.4 (older versions might work but i am not testing them)
-- Edit config_example.ini add your alldebrid api key etc. and rename to config.ini.
-- run composer update
-- run php main.php

 ### Docker
 - Have a look at Docker-Compose file and edit it to your preferences.
 - Everything in the Config.ini can also be used in the ENV Vars Section just combine header with the key all in uppercase for example: ALLDEBRID_APIKEY or WEBINTERFACE_PORT
 - run docker-compose with your compose file or import to Portainer etc.

+### Standalone PHP > 7.4 (older versions might work but i am not testing them)
+- Copy data/config/config_example.ini add your alldebrid api key etc. and rename to config.ini.
+- run composer update
+- run php main.php

 ----